mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 To d e t e r m i n e t h e e f f e c t s o f a n a t t a c k o n a v e h i c l e , fi r s t d e t e r m i n e how much damage the vehicle suffers as normal.
 Many vehicles will have one or more points of armor that reduces the damage.
-Consult the Vehicle Damage table to determine how many ‘hits’ the vehicle suffers.
+Consult the Vehicle Damage table to determine how many 'hits' the vehicle suffers.

 Vehicle Damage Table